Liu Xiao Ling Tong: Personal life

 On June 12, 1988, Zhang married Yu Hong (于虹), a staff of China Central Television, in Beijing.
 Their daughter, Zhang Tongtong (章同童), was born in November 1990.

 Views

 Zhang's activities mainly focus on promoting Sun Wukong in popular culture.
 Zhang expressed his concern over more contemporary Sun Wukong portrayals.
 While Zhang stated that he was happy to see Journey to the West, as well as other Chinese classical novels, receiving increased attention from foreign directors, he emphasized that "such adaptation has to be based on adequate knowledge of Chinese culture" and that "the Monkey King is not King Kong".
 Zhang believes that Goku from Dragon Ball does not portray the Chinese style of Sun Wukong.

-Two ID cards

-Liu Xiao Ling Tong is the only Chinese citizen was issued with two identity card, one using his real name Zhang Jinlai, one using his stage name Liu Xiao Ling Tong, due to the huge popularity of his stage name which makes many people wrongly believe it is his real name.